arno12/arno12.github.io/_posts/2022-02-06-how-to-setup-a-db-on-raspberry-pi-and-store-tweets.md

+---
+title: How to setup a database on your Raspberry Pi and store tweets on it
+updated: 2022-02-09 18:32
+category: data
+tags: data, python, mariadb, raspberry pi, mysql, database, pandas, tweets, twitter
+---

 # How to setup a database on your Raspberry Pi and store tweets on it
 This blog post covers the steps that I had to follow in order to set up a database on my Raspberry Pi, on which I could then store tweets from a daily Twitter search focusing on specific keywords.
 I installed a Mariadb database on my Raspberry Pi so that it could efficiently store the tweets in a tabular format and easily query subsets of it when needed, without having to store csvs on Github.